saptayh-8910/Market_Agile_Hospitality/README.md

 ### 3. Visualization Optimization
 * **Sorting Hack:** The query formats months as `'01.
 January', '02.
 February'` instead of just `'January'`.
 This forces the Visualization tool (Looker Studio) to sort months chronologically rather than alphabetically, fixing a common reporting UX issue.

+# Setup Instructions
+1. BigQuery Setup:
+- Import your raw booking data (CSV/Sheets) into BigQuery.
+- Create a new Scheduled Query and paste the SQL script from logic/marketing_lead_time.sql.

+2. Visualization:
+- Connect Looker Studio to the resulting table.
+- Recommended Chart: Create a "Pivot Table with Heatmap".
+    - Row Dimension: Country
+    - Column Dimension: checkin_month
+    - Metric: bookings_plus_42_days (or other buckets)

+3. Analysis:
+- Sort by average_nightly_rate_per_country to prioritize high-revenue regions.

+# Contribution
+Contributions are welcome!
+If you have ideas for better customer segmentation logic, please open an issue.

+# Acknowledgment
+Designed to support the Growth Marketing team in optimizing Year-over-Year (YoY) ad spend efficiency.